AzureCosmosDB/partner-training-content/Student/Challenge-01.md

   - How did indexing changes affect performance and cost?
   - What anti-patterns did you observe (hot partitions, expensive cross-partition queries)?
   - What denormalization or data embedding strategies would you recommend?

+## Success Criteria

+To complete this challenge successfully, you should have:

 ## Learning Resources